diegocordoba87/GoodReadMe/sampleREADME.md

 ## Installation
-undefined
+add your steps here

 ## Usage
-You can use this any time you can't think of what to ad to your readme.
+add your usage examples here

 ## Test Instructions

-Not at the moment.
+not at the moment

 ## MIT License

+This project is licensed under the MIT license.

 ## Contributing

- There are no collaborators at the moment. https://github.com/diegocordoba87, https://github.com/diegocordoba87
+if you have any, list them here

 ## Questions

-If you have any questions pleae direct them to my email address: diegocordoba87@gmail.com or contact me via GitHub here: https://github.com/diegocordoba87
+If you have any questions pleae direct them to my email address: name@gmail.com or contact me via GitHub here: github.com/name